jmswtlk/GitHub-ing/blog.md

+04/15/2020 -- So many things to discuss, analyze.
+The wealth of possible research topics has never been so great, especially those of the inter-disciplinary type that will be so important to a sustainable future.

 03/18/2020 -- Time flies for the older crowd.
 Do we take jostlings, like COVID-19, better?
 Remains to be seen how well we handle this disrupting event.
 This will be different, going forward.
 One benefit will be the opportunity to look from a lifted view.

 03/09/2020 -- One inspiration: https://github.com/nayuki?tab=overview&from=2007-12-01&to=2007-12-31.
 Several aspects of this work appeals.
 One example: https://www.nayuki.io/page/project-euler-solutions.
 From: https://www.nayuki.io/page/about.
 Who knew that Comp Sci (the Nayuki's coder's college work, 2007-2012) could be so much fun?